Key Points

 We will examine what AOQ is, how the AOQ curve is developed, and the benefits and importance of your inspection and sampling procedure to prevent defective products from getting into your manufacturing process — or out to your customer.

-Overview: What is AOQ?
+Overview: What Is AOQ?

 AOQ is defined as the expected average quality level of outgoing products coming out of inspection as a function of the quality of incoming products going into inspection.

 AOQ is often represented in an AOQ curve.
 The AOQ curve shows the relationship between the quality of the incoming material and the quality of the outgoing material.
-It assumes rejected lots are 100% inspected, and defective items are either removed, reworked, or replaced.
+Further, it assumes rejected lots are 100% inspected, and defective items are either removed, reworked, or replaced.
 AOQL (average outgoing quality limit) is the maximum defective rate for the average outgoing quality.

 A simple AOQ curve looks like this: